 At 11 a.m.
 EDT, Bob Shanks, Ford vice president and controller, Neil Schloss, Ford vice president and treasurer, and K.R.
 Kent, Ford Motor Credit Company vice chairman and chief financial officer, will host a conference call for fixed income analysts and investors.

-The presentations (listen-only) and supporting materials will be available on the Internet at www.shareholder.ford.com.
+www.shareholder.ford.com.
 Representatives of the news media and the investment community participating by teleconference will have the opportunity to ask questions following the presentations.

 Access Information – Tuesday, April 27Earnings Call: 9 a.m.
 EDTToll Free: 866-318-8620International: 617-399-5139Earnings Passcode: “Ford Earnings”